primo14z/PlayerInformation/README.md

-Firstly in a terminal run the following command:
+1. terminal run the following command:

-'docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management'
+   `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management`

-Then when RabbitMQ is running open a terminal in the directory named: PlayerRegistrationSubscriber and run the application with: 'dotnet run'
+2. When RabbitMQ is running open a terminal in the directory named ___PlayerRegistrationSubscriber___ and run the application with: `dotnet run`

-Lastly go to the directory PlayerRegistrationPublisher and run the same command in a terminal: 'dotnet run'
+3. Go to the directory ___PlayerRegistrationPublisher___ and run the same command in a terminal: `dotnet run`